rajendra627/k8s-bootcamp/README.md

 - [Services](./services/README.md) - How do pods find each other?
     - Exposing your pods as services
     - Using load-balancers and NodePorts to expose your pods to clients outside your cluster
-    - Services to access services external to your cluster
+    - Accessing services external to your cluster. e.g. Azure CosmosDB service
 - [ReplicaSets](./replicasets/README.md) - How do you scale your services?
 - [Deployments](./deployments/README.md) - Deployments enable you to perform rolling upgrades, rollback, and scale up/scale down your services.
 - [Persistence](./persistence/README.md) - Volumes, Persistence Volume Claims, Storage Classes.